Best Indoor Floor Plants

 Orange bird of paradise (Strelitzia reginae)

-We cannot dare to miss adding THE QUEEN of the indoor plant world, the Bird of Paradise into our list of the Best Indoor Floor Plants.
-Add a rich, tropical flair to your space with this large, upright plant as its glossy, banana-shaped leaves fan out. this tough guy can thrive to a wide spectrum of light conditions from direct to indirect to high to low but best flourishes in a sunny spot.
-With the right balance of light and water, this beauty can grow as tall as seven feet, even indoors, its leaves can reach up to three feet in length.
-Take care of this plant by providing it with lots of light, regular fertilizer, and moist soil, it will pay you back with its beautiful orange and blue flowers
+We cannot dare to miss adding THE QUEEN of the indoor plant world, the Bird of Paradise, to our list of the Best Indoor Floor Plants.
+Add a rich, tropical flair to your space with this large, upright plant as its glossy, banana-shaped leaves fan out.
+This tough guy can thrive in a broad spectrum of light conditions, direct to indirect, high to low, but best flourishes in a sunny spot.
+With the right balance of light and water, this beauty can grow as tall as seven feet; even indoors, its leaves can reach up to three feet.
+Take care of this plant by providing light, regular fertilizer, and moist soil; it will pay you back with its beautiful orange and blue flowers.

 The Bird of Paradise can deal with light levels from direct sunlight to low indirect light.
 However, it thrives in a sunny spot.